zachbogart/ML4/index.md

 ## Help improve *ML4*

 Not finding what you are looking for?
-Think a section could be made clearer?
+Have a great resource I should add?
 Consider helping improve *ML4* by submitting a pull request to the [github page](){target="_blank"}.
 Don't understand that last sentence?
-We have a [page on how you can contribute to *ML4*](contribute.html).
+There's a [page on how you can contribute to *ML4*](contribute.html).

 ## Merch